IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 *   `--name`  | `-n` *(string)*

-	* Specifies the name of the CICS BUNDLE resource (up to 8 characters) to deploy or undeploy\.
+	* Required\.
+Specifies the name of the CICS BUNDLE resource (up to 8 characters) to deploy or undeploy\.

 *   `--cicsplex`  | `--cp` *(string)*

 	* Specifies the CICSplex (up to 8 characters) to target\.
-Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
-For help on creating a profile issue the 'zowe profiles create cics\-deploy \-\-help' command\.
+This parameter defaults to the value specified in the cics\-deploy profile\.

 *   `--scope`  | `--sc` *(string)*

 	* Specifies the name of the CICS System, or CICS System Group (up to 8 characters) to target\.
-Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
-For help on creating a profile issue the 'zowe profiles create cics\-deploy \-\-help' command\.
+This parameter defaults to the value specified in the cics\-deploy profile\.

 *   `--csd-group`  | `--cg` | `--csdgroup` *(string)*